szTheory/ashes/README.md

 **Options**
 * `--timestamps` - adds ecto timestamps to your schema.
-* `--template or --model-template` - path to a different eex file to use as your template
+* `--template or --model-template` - path to a different ex file to use as your template
 * `--filename or --channel-filename` - what to name your file, defaults to replacing the string `name` in the template file

 ###Migrations